ghacks Technology News

 Facebook Blocker Extension, Block Facebook Scripts

-Most weblogs and a lot of other websites have started to use Facebook scripts on their Internet pages.
-The most prominent script is Facebook Like, which displays a like button and the “likes” on the web page.
+The most prominent script is Facebook Like, which displays a like button and the "likes" on the web page.
 Likes are basically votes for that page by Facebook users.
-There are other Facebook scripts, like recommendations for instance or the dreaded Facebook wall of profile photos that can appear on websites as well.

-Facebook Blocker is a web browser extension that blocks those Facebook plugins and scripts from appearing on third party websites.
+Facebook Blocker is a web browser extension that blocks those Facebook plugins and scripts from being loaded on third party websites.
 The scripts will still work fine on Facebook.
 Scripts that are integrated directly and by the use of iFrames are blocked.
 A positive side effect is that it will also block Facebook from tracking the browsing history much like tracking cookies do.
 (It needs to be noted that it is not entirely clear if and how Facebook tracks users through their scripts)

 Facebook Connect, which is a service by Facebook to offer sign-in to services using their Facebook account, will continue to work on third party sites as well.